miklevin/MikeLev.in/_posts/2023-05-04-added-support-for-arbitrary-jekyll-yaml-fields.md

 headline: I Improved my Code and Gained More Control Over My Blog Posts
 description: "Clean up your drafts folder and start using `_drafts` for actual drafts!
 Learn how to set the publish field to false in Jekyll Front Matter, adjust list comprehension to filter out unpublished posts, and preserve fields during the YAML-chopping step.
 Improve the core yamlchop function with a before and after example and see the result with the first release under the new code."
 keywords: Jekyll, YAML, Rebase, Drafts, Publishing, Status, Front Matter, Unpublished, List Comprehension, Filtering, Fields, Processing, Data Structure, OpenAI, Writing, Calculating, Customizations, Release, Blog Post, Unpublishing
-categories: jekyll, yaml, ai, draft
+categories: draft, yaml, jekyll, ai
 permalink: /blog/added-support-for-arbitrary-jekyll-yaml-fields/
 layout: post
 group: blog